cyberark/summon-conjur/README.md

 ## Configuration

-This provider uses the same configuration pattern as the [Conjur CLI Client](https://github.com/conjurinc/api-ruby#configuration) to connect to Conjur.
+This provider uses the same configuration pattern as the [Conjur CLI](https://github.com/cyberark/conjur-cli-go) to connect to Conjur.
 Specifically, it loads configuration from:

 * `.conjurrc` files, located in the home and current directories, or at the path specified by the `CONJURRC` environment variable.